WillShaw1100/WillShaw1100/README.md

 ### Hi there 👋

 Im Will!
-A student studying a BSc (Hons) in Software Engineering.
+I currently have a BSc (Hons) in Software Engineering and I am currently studying a masters in Game Development.

 For work I currently do the occasional shift in the event industry, working at some big festivals in multiple roles, from bar staff to production crew and almost everything in between.

-Outside of my studies and work I enjoy kayaking, volunteering (in the role of a leader for the Scouts) and gaming.
+Outside of my studies and work I enjoy kayaking, volunteering and gaming.

 ## 🛠 Skills